 Onboarding flows are the backbone of lowering customer churn and the secret behind customer success.
 They’re your product’s first impression on a new customer and can be pretty tricky to get right.
 They need to adapt to your users, thread through your user interface, and they’re not a one-time thing.

 Look at this article as an onboarding flow to onboarding flows.
-We’ll guide you through what they are, how they differ, what makes a great flow, and share some of our favorite onboarding examples in the SaaS world.
+We’ll guide you through what they are, how they differ, and what makes a great flow.
+We'll also share some of our favorite onboarding examples in the SaaS world.

 By the end of this article, you’ll understand everything you need to know on the topic.
 Get ready; it’s meaty.